Block Island Rhode Island, Mohegan Bluffs cliffs above the Atlantic and Southeast Lighthouse on the horizon

 The Atlantic Inn

-"Six acres on a hill above Old Harbor.
-Tasting menu on the porch as the sun goes down — the most quietly civilised dinner on the island."
+"An 1879 hilltop Victorian on six acres above Old Harbor.
+Twenty-three rooms, and a tasting menu on the porch as the sun goes down, the most quietly civilised dinner on the island."

 8.9